-(b) The board shall appoint a president who may or may not be a director of the credit union.
-The president shall serve at the pleasure of the board.
+(b) The Board shall appoint a President who may not be a Director of the Credit Union.
+The President shall serve at the pleasure of the Board.

-The chair shall preside over all meetings of the members and at all meetings of the board.
-The chair shall also perform such other duties as customarily appertain to the office of an elected board chair or as directed to perform by resolution of the board not inconsistent with applicable law and these bylaws.
+The Chairperson shall preside over all meetings of the members, all meetings of the Board and all meetings of the executive committee.
+The Chairperson shall also perform such other duties as the Chairperson may be directed to perform by resolution of the Board not inconsistent with applicable law and these Bylaws.

-The vice chair shall, in the absence or disability of the chair or in a case of vacancy in the office of Chairperson, until such time as the Board shall fill the position of Chairperson pursuant to Article VI, Section 2 above, perform the duties of the chair and such other duties as may from time to time be prescribed by the board not inconsistent with applicable law and these bylaws.
+The Vice Chairperson shall, in the absence or disability of the Chairperson or in a case of vacancy in the office of Chairperson, until such time as the Board shall fill the position of Chairperson pursuant to Article VI, Section 2 above, perform the duties of the Chairperson and such other duties as may from time to time be prescribed by the Board not inconsistent with applicable law and these Bylaws.

-The president shall be the chief executive officer of the credit union and shall be in active charge of managing the credit union's day-to-day operations under the control and direction of the Board and subject to delegation by the Board of any of the following responsibilities to other persons, the President shall:
+The President shall be the chief executive officer of the Credit Union and shall be in active charge of managing the Credit Union’s day-to-day operations under the control and direction of the Board and subject to delegation by the Board of any of the following responsibilities to other persons, the President shall:

-(b) Have authority to sign all notes of this credit union, and all checks, drafts and other orders for disbursement of the credit union's funds and have loan officer authority.
+(b) Have authority to sign all notes of this Credit Union, and all checks, drafts and other orders for disbursement of the Credit Union's funds.

 (c) Provide and maintain full and complete records of all assets and liabilities of this credit union.

-(d) Prepare and submit monthly to the board a complete financial statement showing the condition of the credit union as of the end of the month for which the statement is made, including a listing of delinquent loans categorized according to the period of delinquency.
-Prior to the following annual meeting, the president shall make copies of the most recent annual statement available in the branches or upon request.
+(d) Prepare and submit monthly to the Board a complete financial statement showing the condition of the Credit Union as of the end of the month for which the statement is made, including a listing of delinquent loans categorized according to the period of delinquency.
+Prior to the annual meeting, the President shall make available the most recent annual statement in a manner prescribed by Board policy.

-(e) Prepare and forward to the office of credit unions such financial and other reports as that office may require, and maintain all books and records of the credit union in an accounting manner acceptable to the office of credit unions.
+(e) Prepare and forward to the Office of Credit Unions such financial and other reports as that office may require; maintain all books and records of the Credit Union in an accounting manner acceptable to the Office of Credit Unions; and return examination reports of the Credit Union to the Office of Credit Unions immediately upon request.

-The Board Secretary shall prepare and maintain, or cause to be prepared and maintained, in a timely manner, full and corrected records of all meetings of the members and of the board are prepared and maintained, such records shall be prepared within twenty (20) days after the respective meetings.
-The secretary shall cause to be given in the manner prescribed in these bylaws proper notice of all meetings of the members and of the board, and shall perform such other duties as the secretary may be directed to perform by the board not inconsistent with applicable law and these bylaws.
+The Board Secretary shall prepare and maintain, or cause to be prepared and maintained, in a timely manner, full and corrected records of all meetings of the members and the Board.
+The Board Secretary shall give or cause to be given in the manner prescribed in these Bylaws proper notice of all meetings of the members and the Board, and shall perform such other duties as the Board Secretary may be directed by the Board not inconsistent with applicable law and these Bylaws.

-The Board Treasurer shall prepare and provide, or cause to be prepared and provided, appropriate reports to the members of the credit union.
-The treasurer shall also perform any other duties as directed by the board not inconsistent with applicable law and these bylaws.
+The Board Treasurer shall prepare and provide, or cause to be prepared and provided, appropriate reports to the members of the Credit Union.
+The Board Treasurer shall also perform any other duties as directed by the Board not inconsistent with applicable law and these Bylaws.

-The compensation of the board officers and the president shall be fixed by the board.
-The compensation of all other employees shall be established by the president, consistent with standards and guidelines established by the board.
+The compensation of the President shall be authorized by the Board.
+The compensation of all other employees shall be established by the President, consistent with standards and guidelines established by the Board.

 The par value of a member share shall be five dollars ($5.00).
-If the par value of a member share increases, no person who purchased a member share at a lower par value shall be required to pay in additional funds on the member’s share account as long as the person’s membership remains in effect.
+No person who validly purchased a member share at a lower par value shall be required to pay in additional funds on the member’s share account as long as the person’s membership remains in effect.

 (a) Shares may be issued in the name of a minor, and may be withdrawn by the minor or by the minor's guardian in accordance with applicable law, and, in either case, such payments on such withdrawals shall be valid.